-- 1. Confirm the baffle is correctly positioned.
-It should be even with the front tube and resting on all tubes (Figure 11.1 and 11.2). - 2.
+- Confirm the baffle is correctly positioned (Figure 12.1). - 2.
 Remove all labels from glass and inside of appliance.

 There are many ways to build a fire.
 The basic principle is to light easily-ignitable tinder or paper, which ignites the fast burning kindling, which in turn ignites the slow-burning firewood.
 Here is one method that works well: